Vijay056/-Simulation-of-Noise-Resilient-SRAM-Cell-Designs/README.md

 2. xschem : An opensource source tool for drawing schematics.It allows hierarchical representation of circuits.For installation and configurin with sky130 follow : https://github.com/bluecmd/learn-sky130/blob/main/schematic/xschem/getting-started.md#installation-of-sky130-primitives-and-symbols .

-3. Magic: Magic is an opensource VLSI circuit layout design tool.For more information follow: http://opencircuitdesign.com/magic/ .

-NOTE: Any other schematic drawing tool can be used in place of xschem.
-Here installation of xschem is not required for running this project on your machine.

 # Installing and Cloning Instructions